chromium/chromium/docs/security/service-worker-security-faq.md

 You can also remove individual SW registrations with chrome://serviceworker-internals/.

-Another way to avid SWs is to use one of the browsers that don't (yet) support SWs.
+Another way to avoid SWs is to use one of the browsers that don't (yet) support SWs.
 But, eventually, the Open Web Platform will continue to evolve into a powerful, useful platform supporting applications that are [secure, linkable, indexable, composable, and ephemeral](https://paul.kinlan.me/slice-the-web/).